LoopKit/loopdocs/docs/gh-actions/edit-browser.md

 ### Example GIF

 The GIF showing the creation of one customization is shown below.
 Please review the 4 frames of the GIF, read the detailed instructions below and then review the GIF again.
-In case you are concerned by the&nbsp;"<span translate="no">Pull Request</span>&nbsp;shown here; this is to your own copy, not back to the original.
+In case you are concerned by the&nbsp;"<span translate="no">Pull Request</span>&nbsp;shown here; this is to your own <code>fork</code>, not back to the original.

 ![GitHub screen while creating a customization](img/browser-customize.gif){width="750"}
 {align="center"}

 ### Detailed Instructions

-You will be using the "pencil" tool in the browser display for your copy.
+You will be using the "pencil" tool in the browser display for your <code>fork</code>.

 !!! question "Are there detailed instructions?"
     For more information about editing with *GitHub*: